afsalthaj/fp-generator/datagen_why.md

 ## Easier way to run two instances of generations concurrently!

-We found it difficult to make generate and process A's and B's transactions together without waiting for each other.
-We can easily get around this problem using
+Until now, we find it difficult to  "generate and process" A's and B's transactions concurrently without waiting for each other.
+B's transactions always waited for A's transactions to finish.
+Forgetting low level concurrency primitives, We can easily get around this problem using:

 ```scala
 fs2.streamofA.merge(fs2.streamofB)
 ```

-The account transaction of person 1 generates can now be concurrently generated with that of person 2.
-With this, incorporating delays is no more an issue to concurrency.
+Now A and B do their transactions individually and don't wait for each other.
+They continue to increase their balance at any time they intend to transact.

 -----